The Business Owner's Guide to Coffee Shop Music

 Now that the benefits of overhead music are abundantly clear, it’s time to dive into the type of music you should play in your coffeehouse.

-Picking the Right Music for Your Coffee House
+Choosing the Right Music for Your Coffee Shop

 While there are many factors to consider when selecting your coffeehouse playlist, the style of music you play is paramount to success.
 (Rage Against the Machine?
 At a coffee shop?
 At 8am?
 We think not…)